Last Updated: March 26, 2026

 How many Black Kuhli Loaches should I keep together?

-Keep a minimum of 5–6 Black Kuhli Loaches together.
+Keep a minimum of 5.
+6 Black Kuhli Loaches together.
 They are social fish that feel more secure in groups and will be significantly more active and visible when kept in appropriate numbers.
 A single Kuhli Loach will hide constantly and you will rarely see it.
-Groups of 8–10 or more are even better if your tank can support them.
+Groups of 8.
+10 or more are even better if your tank can support them.

 Can Black Kuhli Loaches live with shrimp?

 Yes, Black Kuhli Loaches can coexist with most dwarf shrimp species like Cherry Shrimp and Amano Shrimp.
 However, they may eat very small shrimplets if they come across them while foraging.
-Adult shrimp are generally safe.
+Adult shrimp are safe.
 If you are breeding shrimp, provide plenty of moss and dense plant cover where shrimplets can hide.

 Are Black Kuhli Loaches nocturnal?

 Yes, they are naturally nocturnal.
 In the wild, they spend the day buried in substrate or hidden under leaf litter and come out at dusk to forage.
 In the aquarium, they can be trained to come out during the day for feeding, especially if the lighting is subdued and they feel secure in a large group with plenty of hiding places.
-Over time, established groups tend to become bolder and more visible during daytime hours.
+Over time, established groups become bolder and more visible during daytime hours.

 Do Black Kuhli Loaches eat snails?

 Black Kuhli Loaches are not effective snail predators.
-While they may occasionally eat a very small snail or snail egg that they encounter while sifting through the substrate, they should not be relied on for snail control.
+While they will eat a very small snail or snail egg that they encounter while sifting through the substrate, they should not be relied on for snail control.
 If you have a pest snail problem, look at Assassin Snails or manual removal instead.

 Why is my Black Kuhli Loach always hiding?